 Think about how you feel when you see a product or service that only has five-star reviews.
 It’s too good to be true, right?
 And it almost always is.
 You don’t know for sure what’s going on, but it’s easy to become skeptical and assume that the company is doing something unethical to only solicit positive reviews.

-But when your customers see a mixture of reviews—and your company responding positively to negative reviews—they will think, “This product may not be perfect, but that company cares.”
+But when your customers see a mixture of reviews on a review site—and your company responding positively to negative reviews—they will think, “This product may not be perfect, but that company cares.”
 This invites them to continue looking and gives your product the opportunity to shine.

 Paying close attention to negative feedback also allows your CX team to turn bad experiences into good ones, which can create brand advocates.
 Free marketing!